-Since the ESRS uses the ESG approach, "Environment, Social and Governance" is addressed by PAYER in this report.
+Since the european sustainability reporting standards uses the ESG approach, "Environment, Social and Governance" is addressed by PAYER in this report.
 Those three pillars of sustainability also take multiple aspects as mentioned above into consideration and the PAYER Group will gladly share its efforts as they represent core values of the company's business model and strategic direction.